olekuz/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration/tyk-pump-configuration.md

 In a multi-organisation deployment, each organisation, team, or environment might have their preferred analytics tooling.
 This capability allows Tyk-Pump to send analytics for different organisations or APIs to different places.
 E.g. Org A can send their analytics to MongoDB + DataDog.
 But Org B can send their analytics to DataDog + expose the Prometheus metrics endpoint.

-It is also possible to put a blacklist in-place, meaning that some data sinks can receive information for all orgs, whereas other data sinks will not receive OrgA’s analytics if blacklisted.
+It is also possible to put a {{<fn>}}blocklist{{</fn>}} in-place, meaning that some data sinks can receive information for all orgs, whereas other data sinks will not receive OrgA’s analytics if blocked.

 ## Configuration
 This feature adds a new configuration field in each pump called `filters` and its structure is the following: